sot/correct_periscope_drift/NOTES.md

-The correction and fitting routine extracts the X-ray events from the provided source region (a circle centered at the provided coordinates with the supplied radius) and converts the RA, Dec of the X-ray events into approximately Aspect Camera/PCAD frame Y and Z relative to the RA_NOM, DEC_NOM, ROLL_NOM supplied in the event list.
+The correction and fitting routine extracts the X-ray events from the provided source region (a circle centered at the provided coordinates with the supplied radius) and converts the RA, Dec of the X-ray events into approximately Aspect Camera/PCAD frame Y and Z relative to the RA_PNT, DEC_PNT, ROLL_PNT supplied in the event list.
 We then fit a two independent curves to the mean-subtracted Y and Z angle data using a sherpa fit model.
 A polynomial is used as the fit model; users may specify the degree of the desired polynomial as an option to the tool.
 Advanced users may directly edit the Python fitting script to use a custom